SpruceLoader/Spruce/README.md

 scratch, aside from borrowing a few small components from existant loaders.

-We take the best aspects of both Fabric and Forge and combine them into one beautifully executed mod loader which fits all your needs, whether you're a user or a developer.
+We take the best aspects of both Fabric and Quilt and combine them into one beautifully executed mod loader which fits all your needs, whether you're a user or a developer.
 This means we also include a massive built-in API (no additional mods for this!)